- Garden / Landscaping / Patio — 248

 Running a moving company also means getting a firsthand look at the moving process over and over again.
 After years of helping people get from point A to point B, we have noticed that there are a few very important tasks that are often overlooked.
 Obviously, this can cause a lot of hassle in the lead up to moving day itself.

-Make sure you do each of the following well in advance of your own and moving day.
+Make sure you do each of the following before moving day.

 Transfer All Records